 Companies such as Melvin Brewing that got off the ground early in the rise of the craft beer trend like Rogue in the pacific northwest, Sea Dog in the northeast, and Sweetwater in the southeast have developed from small independent breweries to major corporations.
 The economic growth around independent breweries is phenomenal.
 Companies like Rogue have changed the lay of the land by using locally sourced ingredients for all their products creating many new jobs for their local economy.
 From the farmers growing everything the brewery needs for their expansive line of specialty and seasonal brews to the brewing and distribution facilities, entire towns have bounced back from the last recession through craft beers.
 In 2013 the estimated impact craft and microbreweries had in the marketplace was roughly 14 billion dollars across the united states.
 Jump forward to today and that number has surpassed 26 billion dollars and is directly responsible for the creation of 135000 jobs from over 7000 breweries in the united states alone.
 This is proof that what was once considered a fad is now a major part of our growing economy and it shows no signs of stopping.

 In today’s world showing value for your people, customers, and brand combined with passion and a little social media know-how is all you need for success.
-It can take a small independent company form privately brewing 20 gallons of your own specialty beer at a time for friends and locals all the way to running a 30-barrel operation with regional distribution and a full steam ahead path towards nation wide appeal within a matter of a few years.
-The American dream is alive and well and it’s name is Craft beer.
+It can take a small independent company from privately brewing 20 gallons of your own specialty beer at a time for friends and locals all the way to running a 30-barrel operation with regional distribution and full steam ahead path towards nationwide appeal within a matter of a few years.
+The American dream is alive and well and its name is Craft beer.